trid0n/trid0n/README.md

 👋 Hi, I'm Liam Winfield from Victoria, Australia.
 I’ve recently graduated with a graduate certificate in software development and now work full-time at a helpdesk, supporting IT systems and troubleshooting technical issues.
-While my primary focus is system administration, I also enjoy coding for automation and process improvement when needed.
+While my primary focus currnetly is system administration, I also enjoy coding for automation and process improvement when needed.

 I have experience in: